MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-connect-to-zendesk.md

 1. Select **Connect** to begin the import process.

-1. After Power BI imports the data, you see the content list for your Zendesk app: a new dashboard, report, and dataset.
+1. After Power BI imports the data, you see the content list for your Zendesk app: a new dashboard, report, and semantic model.

 1. Select the dashboard to start the exploration process.